jrconway3/lt-maker/docs/source/getting_started/Python-Installation.md

 > Some users have reported that on Linux systems (specifically Ubuntu), PyQt5 installation does not work.
 In that case, try: `sudo apt-get install python3-pyqt5` instead.

 Once installed, you can follow the second part of the [Build Engine](Build-Engine) guide to distribute your project as an executable.

+## Updating the Engine (Python/Git)

+If you are using Git and Python to download and run the engine, updating the engine is simple.

+When changes are made to the Lex Talionis Engine, you can update to the newest changes by typing `git pull` in Git Bash while within your "lt-maker" directory.
+This will pull the newest changes from the git repo on Gitlab and automatically add them to your installation.

+If you've made significant changes to the engine code itself, and `git pull` no longer works well for you, ask around on the Discord for advice.